 Of course, every group that travels to Krakow includes a visit to Auschwitz on their itinerary.
 The German Nazi concentration and extermination camp is certainly a difficult visit for both students and staff, but it does help them to better understand the huge scale of the genocide that took place during WW2.
 They will learn more about the concentration and extermination camp system and find out how the Nazis industrialised murder.

-They will also have the opportunity to discover individual stories, reminding them that the victims were ordinary people just like them, who were targeted solely because of race, religion, disability, sexuality or some other trait that the Nazis decided
+They will also have the opportunity to discover individual stories, reminding them that the victims were ordinary people just like them, who were targeted solely because of race, religion, disability, sexuality or some other trait that the Nazis decided was undesirable.

 On 27th January, it will be the 78th anniversary of the liberation of Auschwitz.
 This is celebrated around the world as Holocaust Memorial Day and this year’s theme is ‘Ordinary People’.
 We’ve created these free classroom posters on this theme which will remain pertinent even after Holocaust Memorial Day.